rizaldim/personal-website/input/posts/prometheus-4.md

 So the `rate` function is essentially telling prometheus to calculate how much a counter metrics, like `namedprocess_namegroup_cpu_seconds_total`, changes over the interval, which in this case is 30 seconds (the number in the bracket).
-The basically what prometheus does is get the value of the metrics at the start of the duration of the interval, let's call it value A, and then get the value 30 seconds after that, let's call it value B, and then substract A from B and divide it by 30.
+Basically what prometheus does is get the value of the metrics at the start of the duration of the interval, let's call it value A, and then get the value 30 seconds after that, let's call it value B, and then substract A from B and divide it by 30.